 Conference on Spanish in the United States and Spanish in Contact with Other Languages Aimed at those at the university level or researchers.
 At Southern Methodist University (SMU) in Dallas, TX from April 6-8, 2023.

-PD for Heritage Language, Dual Language and Immersion
+PD for Heritage Language, Dual Language, and Immersion

-Empowered Educators This is an asynchronous course that I’ve created for secondary Spanish teachers who teacher heritage speakers or dual language immersion classes.
+Empowered Educators This is an asynchronous online course that I’ve created for secondary Spanish teachers who teach heritage speakers or dual language immersion classes.
 It’s aimed at giving new(er) teachers the knowledge base and lesson ideas to get a confident start.
 It’s available at any time to work through at your own pace.

 CARLA This summer there is both a heritage language institute and a secondary immersion institute that I’ve attended and can vouch for as being great!